 Nutritional Therapy

-Nutritional therapy, or clinical nutrition, is a natural, evidence-based approach that supports the promotion of health, peak performance and individual care.
+Nutritional therapy, or clinical nutrition, is an evidence-based approach that supports the promotion of health, peak performance and individual care.

 Become a certified nutritional therapist